AndiEcker/AcuSihotInterfaces/README.md

 https://\<domain\>/res/\<action\>.

 Depending on the action you want to perform you have to replace the \<action\> part of the URL with either 'insert', 'upsert' or 'delete'.
-The fields for to identify and specify the reservations are given in JSON format within the body of the web-service request.
+The fields to identify and specify the reservations are given in JSON format within the body of the web-service request.

-For to identify a reservation the Sihot XML interface needs at least the following 9 additionally fields:
+to identify a reservation the Sihot XML interface needs at least the following 9 additionally fields:
 ResHotelId, ResGdsNo, ResArrival, ResDeparture, ResAdults, ResChildren, ResRoomCat, ResMktSegment and AcuId.
-Instead of the field AcuId you could also use either the fields ShId or Surname for to identify the orderer of the reservation.
+Instead of the field AcuId you could also use either the fields ShId or Surname to identify the orderer of the reservation.

-For to specify the reservation data use the fields listed in this [section](#available-reservation-fields) and for to specify extra data of the orderer the fields in this [section](#available-client-fields) can be added.
+to specify the reservation data use the fields listed in this [section](#available-reservation-fields) and to specify extra data of the orderer the fields in this [section](#available-client-fields) can be added.

 #### Retrieve Reservation Data